gis

 • moment tensors

-• Inventory information are read from the SeisComP database or from a provided inventory XML file,
+• Inventory: Read from the SeisComP database or from a provided inventory XML file,

-The RecordStream configuration must not include any real-time source, such as seedlink.
-Use the option ?arch when fetching data from a CAPS server
+The RecordStream configuration must not include any real-time source, such as seedlink without a timeout.
+Use the option ?arch when fetching data from a CAPS server using the caps RecordStream.

 • Map Tiles - loaded from local tile store or map server,

-• Geo Features - loaded from BNA directory,
+• Geo Features - loaded from spatial/vector directory in SYSTEMCONFIGDIR or CONFIGDIR,

 • Geo Features - transmitted as JSON documents via HTTP POST,